SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/index.md

 ### Edit or create your own tiles

-If you don't find the tile you need among the set of pre-defined tiles in SuperOffice Dashboard, you can always create your own.
+If you do not find the tile you need among the set of pre-defined tiles in SuperOffice Dashboard, you can always [create your own tile][4].

 ## Options in the Dashboard screen